 Stress and weight gain do NOT have to be a part of your experience.
 When it's chronic it's so important to find the right support to figure out where your anxiety is coming from so you can release those unhappy memories.
 You may need extra help to stop emotional or stress eating.
 Normal stress we cannot eliminate entirely from our lives but we can work on how we respond to it.

-Some stress is good...it keeps us awake and on our toes.
-When it becomes intense it's time to get up and move into action.
-You can release the stress when you become aware of it by taking action.
+You can release moderate stress when you become aware of it by taking action.
 Check every thought that comes into your head.
 Is it constructive, positive, optimistic and kind?

 Remember to BREATHE, nice and slow, focus on the good, be grateful.